Heart Sutra: Popularity and stature

-While the origin of the sutra is disputed by some modern scholars, (Note: Buswell & Lopez (2014): "there is as yet no scholarly consensus on the provenance of the text") it was widely known throughout South Asia (including Afghanistan) from at least the Pala Empire period (c.
+While the origin of the sūtra is disputed by some modern scholars, (Note: Buswell & Lopez (2014): "there is as yet no scholarly consensus on the provenance of the text") it was widely known throughout South Asia (including Afghanistan) from at least the Pala Empire period (c.
 750–1200 CE) and in parts of India until at least the middle of the 14th century.
-The stature of the Heart Sutra throughout early medieval India can be seen from its title 'Holy Mother of all Buddhas Heart of the Perfection of Wisdom' dating from at least the 8th century CE (see Philological explanation of the text).
+The stature of the Heart Sūtra throughout early medieval India can be seen from its title 'Holy Mother of all Buddhas Heart of the Perfection of Wisdom' dating from at least the 8th century CE (see philological explanation of the text).

-The long version of the Heart Sutra is extensively studied by the various Tibetan Buddhist schools, where the Heart Sutra is chanted, but also treated as a tantric text, with a tantric ceremony associated with it.
-It is also viewed as one of the daughter sutras of the Prajnaparamita genre in the Vajrayana tradition as passed down from Tibet.
+The long version of the Heart Sūtra is extensively studied by the various Tibetan Buddhist schools, where the Heart Sūtra is chanted, but also treated as a tantric text, with a tantric ceremony associated with it.
+It is also viewed as one of the daughter sūtras of the Prajnaparamita genre in the Vajrayana tradition as passed down from Tibet.
 (Note: The Prajñāpāramitā genre is accepted as Buddhavacana by all past and present Buddhist schools with Mahayana affiliation.)

 The text has been translated into many languages, and dozens of English translations and commentaries have been published, along with an unknown number of informal versions on the internet.
 (Note: Of special interest is the 2011 Thai translation of the six different editions of the Chinese version of the Heart Sutra under the auspices of Phra Visapathanee Maneepaket 'The Chinese-Thai Mahāyāna Sūtra Translation Project in Honour of His Majesty the King'; an example of the position of the Heart Sutra and Mahayana Buddhism in Theravadan countries.)

 Versions

-There are two main versions of the Heart Sutra: a short version and a long version.
+There are two main versions of the Heart Sūtra: a short version and a long version.

 The short version as translated by Xuanzang is the most popular version of adherents practicing East Asian schools of Buddhism.
 Xuanzang's canonical text (T. 251) has a total of 260 Chinese characters.
 Some Japanese and Korean versions have an additional 2 characters.
 (Note: Lin 2020: